geocaml/.github/profile/README.md

 Some projects in the pipeline include [A TIFF library](https://github.com/geocaml/ocaml-tiff), a [carbon intensity library](https://github.com/geocaml/carbon-intensity) and [a TopoJSON library](https://github.com/geocaml/ocaml-topojson).

-We follow the OCaml community's code of conduct, the [our copy in this repository](./code-of-conduct.md).
-This applies to all repositories under the Geocaml organisation.
+We follow the OCaml community's code of conduct, see [our copy in this repository](./CODE_OF_CONDUCT.md).
+This applies to all repositories under the Geocaml organisation (even if they don't have a `CODE_OF_CONDUCT.md` in source code yet).